sohyunwriter/LangChain-OpenTutorial/docs/09-VectorStore/10-Weaviate.md

 <pre class="custom">
     Document 1:
-    In the book, a pilot is stranded in the midst of the Sahara where he meets a tiny prince from another world traveling the universe in order to understand life.
-In the book, the little prince
+    The Little Prince
+    Written By Antoine de Saiot-Exupery (1900〜1944)
 </pre>

 You can also add filters, which will either include or exclude results based on the filter conditions.
 (See [more filter examples](https://weaviate.io/developers/weaviate/search/filters).)

-It is also possible to provide `k`, which is the upper limit of the number of results to return.
+It is also possible to provide `k` , which is the upper limit of the number of results to return.

 ```python
 from weaviate.classes.query import Filter